 - 1-2% Phosphatic acid (PA)

-The benefits of phospholipids
+The benefits and occurrence of phospholipids

 Phospholipid regulatory functions are both direct and indirect, through their metabolites.
 It is well established that phospholipids participate in a broad range of cellular events such as apoptosis and regulation of mitochondrial physiology, and that phospholipid-derived messenger molecules are crucial for the transduction of extracellular signals to intracellular events.1)

 Phospholipids are abundant in the brain, spinal cord, and body fluids such as plasma, but are mainly found in various organelles and cell membranes, including mitochondria, endothelial cells, and aggregated and/or activated platelets.
 These cells are an important source of anionic phospholipids such as phosphatidylserine (PS), provide a catalytic surface for proteins, and act as modulators of coagulation pathways.2)